-• Low gas-permeable bags (small ziploc bags): special small ziploc bags used for storing the DBS samples prior to transfer to the lab.
+- Low gas-permeable bags (small Ziploc bags): special small Ziploc bags used for storing the DBS samples prior to transfer to the lab.
 These bags are specially manufactured to reduce the exposure of their contents to air and moisture.
 These bags are expensive and should never be used for other purposes, such as carrying food or adhesive bandages.
-The bags have a sliding 'zipper' that is used to close and seal the bag.

-- Large ziploc bags or Cluster bag: A large ziploc bag will be provided for each of the NFHS-5 sample clusters in which you will work.
-These bags will be used to hold the small ziploc bags with DBS samples from the cluster during storage and transport to the laboratories. - DBS Transmittal Sheet: accompanies the DBS samples to the laboratory.
+The bags have a sliding 'zipper' that is used to close and seal the bag. - Large Ziploc bags or Cluster bag: A large Ziploc bag will be provided for each of the NFHS-6 sample clusters in which you will work.
+These bags will be used to hold the small Ziploc bags with DBS samples from the cluster during storage and transport to the laboratories. - O DBS Transmittal Sheet: accompanies the DBS samples to the laboratory.
 The purpose of this sheet is to track the samples from the field to their arrival in the laboratory for testing to ensure that the number of DBS samples sent to the laboratory matches the number of samples collected in the field.
-A barcode with the same unique identifier as the barcode label attached to the DBS sample is attached to the DBS Transmittal Sheet and in the space provided in the Biomarker Questionnaire (Question 376 for women or Question 475 for men).
-See Appendix 9 for an example of the DBS Transmittal Sheet.
+A barcode with the same unique identifier as the barcode label attached to the DBS sample is attached to the DBS Transmittal Sheet and in the space provided in the Biomarker Questionnaire (Question 376 for women or Question 476 for men).
+A separate transmittal sheet is to be used for adults and children.
+See Appendix 9 and 10 for an example of the DBS Transmittal Sheet for adults and children respectively.
 One transmittal sheet can only hold 30 barcodes.

-COMBINED PROCEDURE FOR GLUCOSE TESTING, HAEMOGLOBIN TESTING, AND DBS COLLECTION FOR MALARIA, ANTIMALARIAL DRUG RESISTANCE, HbA1c, AND VITAMIN D TESTING
+COMBINED PROCEDURE FOR GLUCOSE TESTING, TESTING, AND DBS COLLECTION FOR HIV, HEPATITIS-B AND HEPATITIS-C TESTING

-This section focuses on the steps involved in collecting the blood samples for blood glucose and haemoglobin testing, followed by blood collection for laboratory testing for malaria, antimalarial drug resistance, HbA1c, and Vitamin D. When blood is collected for these tests, the order of collection is very important and must be followed strictly.
-Blood is first collected for blood glucose testing and then for haemoglobin testing.
-Finally, blood is collected on a filter paper card to prepare dried blood spots for testing for malaria, antimalarial drug resistance, HbA1c, and Vitamin D.

-Consent for each test must be obtained separately, following the order in the Biomarker Questionnaire.
-If consent has not been given to perform a test, follow the skip instructions.
+This section focuses on the steps involved in collecting the blood samples for blood glucose testing, followed by blood collection for laboratory testing for HIV, Hepatitis-B and Hepatitis-C. When blood is collected for these tests, the order of collection is very important and must be followed very strictly.
+Blood is first collected for blood glucose testing and then blood is collected on a filter paper card to prepare dried blood spots for testing of HIV, Hepatitis-B and Hepatitis-C. In children age 4-5, blood is collected on a filter paper card to prepare dried blood spots for testing of Hepatitis-B. Consent for each test must be obtained separately following the order in the Biomarker Questionnaire.
+If consent has not been given to perform a test, follow the skip instructions as mentioned in biomarker.
 You should complete the testing process for one respondent before proceeding to the next eligible individual.

-Follow the procedure below to collect blood for blood glucose testing, haemoglobin testing, and blood collection on a filter paper card.
+Follow the correct procedure to collect blood sample for blood glucose testing and dried blood spot on the filter paper card:-